FrostyX/infra-docs/docs/sysadmin-guide/sles/SLE-FAS.rst

 =====
 The virtual systems run on Dell r630's that are houses in the PHX2 colocation.
 Costs for this are covered by Red Hat.

+Development costs are covered by Fedora Infrastructure and volunteers.

 Glossary of Terms:
 ==================